Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 CHECK_CUDA_ERRORS(cudaMallocManaged(reinterpret_cast<void**>(&fb), kFbSize));
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Then we need to define how many thread and blocks from our GPU we will use.
-Personally I simply followed the post from Roger Allen which define 8x8 thread for 2 reasons: (1) is a small, square region so the work would be similar.
-This should help each pixel do a similar amount of work.
+Personally I simply followed the post from Roger Allen which define 8x8 thread for 2 reasons: <br>
+1. A small block size should help each pixel do a similar amount of work.
 If some pixels work much longer than other pixels in a block, the efficiency of that block is impacted.
-(2) has a pixel count that is a multiple of 32 in order to fit into warps evenly.
+2. A block size which has a pixel count that is a multiple of 32 enables to fit into warps evenly.

-I also added a timer like in the cuda post to measure the time it takes in seconds.
+I also added a timer like in the cuda post to measure the GPU initialization + calculation time.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
 constexpr int kTx = 8;
 constexpr int kTy = 8;